varigence/docs/varigence/docs/bimlflex/support/tips-and-tricks.md

 As an example, consider the need to apply an operation to a source column in a load process.
 In this case, replace part of an email address with another value.

 The following approach will select the source column as an alternative name and replace it's value in the Data Flow with the SSIS expression in a Derived Column transformation.
-The replaced values will be sent to the target using the original column title:
+The replaced values will be sent to the target using the original column sidebar_position: 7
+title: Tips and Tricks

 |Column                   |Expression                                    |
 |---                      |---                                           |